 This is probably the most obvious benefit and the common reason most business owners participate in networking activities or join networking groups.
 Referrals are usually high-quality and you can usually follow up on these referrals/leads and convert them into clients.
 You can get much higher-quality leads from networking than other forms of marketing.

 With a motivated group of business owners comes an abundance of opportunities!
 There are always lots of opportunities that come from networking and, in fact, this is where the benefits of business networking are endless.
 If you are not getting enough opportunities, it’s simple, you need to build your network.
 Opportunities could include joint ventures, client leads, partnerships, speaking and writing gigs along with businesses or assets bought and sold.
 The opportunities are only limited by your imagination.
 Be selective about the opportunities that you sign onto.
-The opportunities you get involved in should align with your business goals and vision, otherwise you might find that you are spinning your wheels chasing after opportunities and getting nowhere.
+The opportunities you get involved in should align with your business goals and vision, otherwise, you might find that you are spinning your wheels chasing after opportunities and getting nowhere.

 Networking provides you with a great source of connections, and really opens the door to talk to highly influential people that you wouldn’t otherwise be able to easily talk to or find.

 Ask the right questions of those with whom you are networking.
 They will already have a network you can tap into as well.
 You will find that person may know those that you want to know!
-Networking is a great way to tap into advice, expertise, or gain a mentor as well.
+Networking is a great way to tap into advice, and expertise, or gain a mentor as well.

 I can not stress enough the importance of surrounding yourself with positive, uplifting people that help you grow and thrive.
 You become who you associate with.
 Modeling successful people is a proven way to improve your own performance.
-What better than to be able to model people up close and personal.
+What better than to be able to model people up close and personal?
 Gravitate towards people with a more positive mindset, who share your goals and values.
 Your selections will have a profound impact on your work and life, so choose well.

 Where to network